duuusha/HelloWorld/Consoles.md

 # Working with Interactive Consoles

 IntelliJ IDEA provides interactive consoles that can be launched in any projects.
 You can use consoles as temporary files to write and evaluate your code.
-Of course, [basic code completion](https://www.jetbrains.com/help/idea/run-tool-window.html) is supported.
+Of course, [basic code completion](https://www.jetbrains.com/help/idea/run-tool-window.html) and error highlighting are available.

+The image below demonstrates an interactive Groovy console:

 ![groovy-console](https://user-images.githubusercontent.com/35970470/35776468-33927ec4-09ae-11e8-8437-ae65d16d3511.png)